Welcome to the Program Navigator of your Graduate Studies!

 Preparing your Master’s Thesis Defense

 Around three months before you plan to defend your thesis, ask your advisor if the thesis examiners are the members of your Advisory Committee (Usually this is the case).
-Ensure the form Masters Thesis Practicum Proposal and Appointment of Examiners is circulated, signed, and submitted to the Microbiology Office at least two weeks before your defense.
+Ensure the form Masters Thesis Practicum Proposal and Appointment of Examiners is circulated, signed, and submitted to the Microbiology Office.
+The completion of this task can be performed any time but the form must be submitted to FGS at least two weeks before your defense.

 When your thesis is ready and your advisor has approved it, ensure that your thesis is distributed to the examining committee.
-Some supervisors distribute the thesis directly to the examination committee. if not, the Head of the Department will arrange the distribution of your thesis.
-The examining committee will review the thesis and within a month should let the Graduate Chair know that the exam can proceed.
+Supervisors usually distribute the thesis directly to the examination committee.
+Alternatively, the Head of the Department will arrange the distribution of your thesis.
+The examining committee will review the thesis and within a month will inform the Graduate Chair in writing that the exam can proceed.
 The Graduate Chair then will notify you and your supervisor and will schedule the oral defense within two weeks of receiving the reports.
 Usually, the Graduate Chair or a member of the Graduate Committee is the Chair of your defense.
 During this time, work on your thesis presentation!
 Also, update and send your CV to the Graduate Chair so you can properly be introduced during your defense.
 Ensure your supervisor or the Graduate Chair brings this form MastersThesisPracticumFinalReport to the exam.
 Ensure the Microbiology Office announces the date of your defense well in advance.

 What happens during your Master’s Thesis defense